 Is it possible to recapture the incredible ease and effortless ability to learn you had as a young child?
-A new book called More Human Than Human is a how-to guide of practices that are the foundation of how your mind and body function as a seamless whole to learn, re-learn, or refine any skill.
+A new book called Getting Smarter – It’s Not What You Think is a how-to guide of practices that are the foundation of how your mind and body function as a seamless whole to learn, re-learn, or refine any skill.
 The book does not address specific skills because you learn how to integrate the elements into every skill or movement you do.
-More Human Than Human helps you transition to learn and refine skills the way your brain evolved.
+The book helps you transition to learn and refine skills the way your brain evolved.

 The book will help you improve or enhance skills, get out of pain, and fully recover from injury.
 You can choose to go far beyond your physical recovery into a much deeper exploration of the mind-body connection.
 Refinement of the quality of how you move leads to your body and mind converging to function in seamless synchronicity.
 In that state is your greatest potential to excel in any endeavor.